9 reason why “Free” Website Is a Bad Idea

 Advertisements and Unprofessional URLs

 In order for a service to be “free”, they have to make money somehow.
 The way most of these companies earn a profit is from hosting irrelevant and unsightly advertisements somewhere on your website.
 This is distracting and frankly annoying to a lot of users.
 Free websites also usually have the service’s name and tagline pasted at the bottom of your website that can’t be removed.
-This straight up tells users that you skimped on investing in a good website.
-Additionally, the free websites force you to use an extension of their company’s domain and not a custom domain that you own and is exclusively yours (for example: yourcompany.theircompany.com).
+This straight-up tells users that you skimped on investing on a good website.
+Additionally, the free websites force you to use an extension of their company’s domain and not a custom domain that you own and is exclusively yours (for example yourcompany.theircompany.com).

 Your Website Isn’t Really Yours

 Probably one of the worst aspects of choosing a free website for your business is that these sites cannot be exported and handed over to you in the case that you end up wanting to move to a better hosting company or a professional web developer in the future.
 You are ultimately “stuck” with this company forever – or else you lose your website and have to start over if you change your mind down the road.